Nested ADICO (nADICO)

 Note: The ‘Conditions’ component C does not need to be explicitly specified if the institutional statement applies to any circumstance.

-Nested ADICO (nADICO) takes the representation a step further by a) allowing the existence for consequences for norms (as opposed to only rules), and b) enabling a comprehensive representation of institutional complexity (e.g., multiple consequences for norm violations; horizontal and vertical nesting – see below). nADICO’s underlying principles include:
+Nested ADICO (nADICO) (Frantz et al., 2013; 2015) takes the representation a step further by a) allowing the existence for consequences for norms (as opposed to only rules), and b) enabling a comprehensive representation of institutional complexity (e.g., multiple consequences for norm violations; different forms of nesting – see the section ‘Horizontal and Vertical Nesting’).

 - Comprehensive Representation: Individuals can infer more complex normative understanding by inferring nested interdependencies of institutions, which is particularly important for a comprehensive computational representation (e.g., to allow agents to explain why they adopt a specific institution understanding, to infer sanctions for norm violations, etc.).
 The fundamental conceptual modification in nADICO is the substitution of the ‘Or else’ component with an nADICO statement (i.e., another convention, norm, or rule), which enables the nesting of statements.

-- Endogenous Perspective: nADICO focuses on an endogenous dynamic institution perspective (especially in conjunction with the concept of Dynamic Deontics), whereas the original grammar is focused on a static analysis of observed institutions, generally from a descriptive perspective (e.g., because of lacking insight of the underlying motivations for norms, etc.).
+- Endogenous Perspective: nADICO focuses on an endogenous dynamic institution perspective (especially in conjunction with the concept of Dynamic Deontics (Frantz et al., 2014)), whereas the original grammar is focused on a static analysis of observed institutions, generally from a descriptive perspective (e.g., because of lacking insight of the underlying motivations for norms, etc.).
 While a normative background can be injected into agents (e.g., as initial set of norms or rules), the aforementioned modifications enable the runtime identification of norms.

 Horizontal and Vertical Nesting

 The introduction of nested statements allows the representation of complexity on a specific institutional level (e.g. multiple co-occurring actions) – referred to as horizontal nesting – , but also interdependencies across multiple levels (structural institutional regress) – which we refer to as vertical nesting.
 The following schema illustrates these characteristics.
-Statements on a given institutional level (monitored statements) are guarded by consequential statements on the next higher level that prescribe consequences for violating monitored statements (Recall the citizen’s behaviour as a monitored statement, and the official’s behaviour as a consequential statement).
-Using this approach, statements can be specified with an arbitrary level of complexity.
+Statements on a given institutional level (monitored statements) are guarded by consequential statements on the next higher level that prescribe consequences for violating monitored statements (Recall the citizen’s behaviour as a monitored statement, and the official’s behaviour as a consequential statement, whose behaviour could be subject to monitoring – as a second-order monitored statement – by a higher-level official – captured in a second-order consequential statement).
+Using this approach, statements can be specified with an arbitrary level of complexity as schematically outlined in the following figure.

 C. K. Frantz, M. K. Purvis, B. T. R. Savarimuthu, M. Nowostawski: Modelling Dynamic Normative Understanding in Agent Societies.
 Scalable Computing: Practice and Experience, vol. 16, no. 4, pp. 355-378, 2015 [PDF]